Alex Band: 2013–present: Reunion and upcoming album

 On August 15, 2013, Alex Band reformed the Calling with new members.
 The group performed their comeback gig at Bally's Atlantic City on August 17.
-On August 18, Band was reportedly abducted by two men who robbed him, beat him severely, and dumped him on train tracks in Lapeer, Michigan.
-He was taken to an emergency room at a nearby hospital, where he was treated and released.
 After only a few shows, the group broke up again.

 In October 2016, the Calling reformed with a new lineup and performed in Manila, Philippines, the following month.
 The Australian company Unbreakable Touring announced that the band were to perform in cities that included Adelaide, Sydney, Brisbane, Melbourne, and Fremantle, along with the rock band Juke Kartel and newcomer Mike Waters, but this was later postponed due to visa issues.
 In July 2017, it was announced that the Calling would be joining Lifehouse as support acts for Live's Australian leg of their world reunion tour.

 Band said in an interview with the Australian music website May the Rock Be with You in November 2017 that the Calling would be releasing new music soon.

 In February 2020, in a YouTube video interview with Gareth Burrough of the Welsh podcast Steegcast, Band spoke of the future, including a plan to release new music as well as eventually releasing orchestral reworkings of some of the group's back catalogue.

 The Calling released a brand new track, "Fallin' Apart", on August 7, 2023.
 The song was written and produced for a campaign in association with Singapore-based company Income Insurance and was made available on streaming platforms.